LeeAnnEditor/o365hq/blog/Accessibility in Microsoft 365.md

 ![](https://o365hq.com/images/646.png)

-People with dyslexia or low vision, may prefer hearing, rather than reading content. *Read Aloud* reads text out loud while simultaneously highlighting the related text, improving word recognition and decoding, and aiding with comprehension and focus.
+People with dyslexia or low vision may prefer hearing, rather than reading, content. *Read Aloud* reads text out loud while simultaneously highlighting the related text, improving word recognition and decoding, and aiding with comprehension and focus.

-Read Aloud supports multiple languages and can automatically detect languages in a multi-lingual document.
+Read Aloud supports multiple languages and can automatically detect languages in a multilingual document.
 You can also choose the voice and speed you prefer.
 With Read Aloud, you and your team can stay productive and listen to the documents while on the go.
-You can also use Read Aloud across Microsoft 365, including having webpages read aloud within the Edge browser.
+You can also use Read Aloud across Microsoft 365, including having web pages read aloud within the Edge browser.

 ![](https://o365hq.com/images/641.png)

-Once you review your team activities and answer urgent questions, you can immediately jump into your projects as soon as you arrive at the office.
+Once you review your team activities and answer relevant questions, you can immediately jump into your projects as soon as you arrive at the office.
 Microsoft 365 makes it easy to collaborate on your shared projects throughout the day.

-For your team members who are blind or have low vision, have learning disabilities, are emerging readers or learning a new language, *Immersive Reader* increases readability and comprehension of chats, channel conversations and documents within Teams.
+For your team members who are blind or have low vision, have learning disabilities, are emerging readers, or learning a new language, *Immersive Reader* increases readability and comprehension of chats, channel conversations, and documents within Teams.

 ![](https://o365hq.com/images/642.png)

-Your team can consume content in a way that suits their individual needs and preferences, increasing focus, word recognition and comprehension with *Text and Reading Preferences*, and pronunciation with *Grammar options*.
+Your team can consume content in a way that suits their individual needs and preferences, increasing focus, word recognition, and comprehension with *Text and Reading Preferences*, and pronunciation with *Grammar options*.
 Team members can leverage Immersive Reader across apps within Microsoft 365.